 4. Group sizes

 Group sizes have been reduced to ensure sufficient social distancing in classrooms, training objects, and changing rooms.
-Where needed, on-way routing has been introduced.
+Where needed, one-way routing has been introduced.

 5. Limitation training facilities